 Decisions Milwaukee Must Make Prior to November of 2017

-Prior to the start of the 2017-2018 season, the Milwaukee Bucks are faced with a number of important decisions which will affect the team in the future.
+Before the start of the 2017-2018 season, the Milwaukee Bucks are faced with some important decisions which will affect the team in the future.
 Most of these are player personnel decisions which are as follow: